Bon Air Presbyterian Church: Education, missions, and community outreach

 Union Theological Seminary & Presbyterian School of Christian Education, founded by the Presbyterian Church, is located in north-side Richmond, Virginia, across the James River, and is a major educational, ministerial, and collaborative resource for Bon Air Presbyterian Church (BAPC).

 A "children's conversation" is part of the regular Sunday Services at BAPC, and Communicants' classes are offered.
 Youth of BAPC attend the Presbyterian Camp Hanover in Hanover County, Virginia.
 BAPC members often go to Montreat, North Carolina, a small town named with a portmanteau for the words "mountain" and "retreat."
 In 1907 the management of the Mountain Retreat Association (MRA) passed to the Presbyterian Church in the US, and has long served as the site of religious conferences, mainly Presbyterian, organized as worshipful retreats.
 A members' newsletter Outreach, with both a print and online version, is published monthly by BAPC.
-A voluntary email prayer group accepts requests for prayers and notifies individual participants of the prayer needs of the congregation.
-Prayer requests are also accepted on short written forms before each Sunday church service.

 Former BAPC youth director Jeff Kellam, an ordained Presbyterian minister, maintained a radio “Showcase,” winning a national award in 1972.
 His radio programs became the prototype of the syndicated “Celebration Rock,” "combining rock music with a gentle gospel message."
 He also served BAPC as an associate minister.